Return to Submissions

 Submissions must include the following to be complete:

-- Agreement statement: "I agree with the submission guidelines for photography submissions to Phoenix Photo&Fiction."
+- Agreement statement: "I agree with the submission guidelines for visual art and photography submissions to First Nations Poetry Magazine."

-- JPEG image(s) of submitted visual art and photography.
+- 3 JPEG images of submitted visual art or photography.

 - Caption information as appropriate.